 Windows 8 has reach end of support, which means Windows 8 devices no longer receive important security updates.
 We recommend making the free upgrade to Windows 8.1 to continue receiving security updates and support.

-Windows 8.1 and Windows RT 8.1 build on Windows 8 and Windows RT to bring you enhancements in personalization, search, apps, the Windows Store, and cloud connectivity and has the security and reliability features you expect from Windows.
+Upgrading your Windows 8 or Windows RT PC to Windows 8.1 or Windows RT 8.1 will also bring you enhancements in personalization, search, apps, the Windows Store, and cloud connectivity, all with the security and reliability features you expect from Windows.

 Before you begin

 Before you begin, here are some things to keep in mind.

 - Your files, desktop apps, user accounts, and settings come with you.
 Windows 8.1 and Windows RT 8.1 come with some new built-in apps and will update or replace some of your existing built-in apps.
 Your existing Windows Store apps don't come with you, but once the update is complete, you can reinstall all of these apps at once—or just the ones you want.

 - We'll check your desktop apps and devices for you.
 As part of the update, we check your current desktop apps and connected devices.
 We'll let you know what you'll need to do to get them ready for the update or to get them working again after the update.
 In most cases, you won't need to do anything—most desktop apps, devices (like printers), and network connections will work normally after the update.

 - Consider using a Microsoft account to sign in to your PC.
 If you already use a Microsoft account to sign in to Windows 8 or Windows RT, you’ll use that same account to sign in to Windows 8.1 or Windows RT 8.1.
 If you don’t, we recommend that you start using a Microsoft account in Windows 8.1 or Windows RT 8.1.
 If you already have an account you use with Outlook.com, Xbox LIVE, Windows Phone, or Skype, then you already have a Microsoft account.